SAVE 25% ON EVERYTHING!* Enter code: TTS25 at the basket.

 Step 2

-Carefully cut the periscope box template along each of the solid lines.
+Using the scissors, carefully cut the periscope box template along each of the solid lines.
+This includes cutting out the rectangular and circular holes.
+In order to make a hole to start the cut, you can place the template on a lump of poster task and push down into it with a pencil to make a hole.
+This will then allow you to insert the scissors to cut out the holes.
 If you want to paint your template then do it now, and leave it to dry.
 Use the ruler and one blade of the scissors to score along the dashed lines.
 You want to score just deeply enough so that the box will fold neatly along the dashed lines.

 How to make a Periscope - D&T Stem class kit